 Auf Wiedersehen, Wacken

-When it was time to leave Sunday morning, August 7th, 2011, I was tired, stinky and so happy.
+When it was time to leave Sunday morning, August 7th, 2011, I was tired, stinky, and so happy.
 I made a goal to be at WOA, and I was there.
 I experienced it and took it all in.
-As I packed up my tent and belongings, new friends passed by and we said our goodbyes.
-I took a few long gazes around the grounds while waiting in line for a bus, and after 3 days of such an event Wacken no longer looked as pretty as it had on day one, nor did it smell as fresh.
+As I packed my tent and belongings, new friends passed by, and we said our goodbyes.
+I took a few long gazes around the grounds while waiting in line for a bus, and after 3 days of such an event, Wacken no longer looked as pretty as it had on day one, nor did it smell as fresh.
 Granted, the mess mostly stayed on the WOA event grounds, but still… Wacken recovers each year and opens its arms to more bands and out-of-towners the following year.
-It’s an amazing community and a great host.
+It’s a fantastic community and a great host.
 Thank you, Wacken!
 Rock on!

-“I don’t know how music works, I’m just glad that it does.”
+“I don’t know how music works; I’m just glad it does.”

 ― Lou Brutus